Senate energy bill falls apart amid dispute over coolants

 WASHINGTON (AP) — It was supposed to be a bipartisan moment for the Senate.

-But now a sweeping energy package touted as a "down payment" on fighting climate change is falling apart amid a push to limit coolants used in air conditioners and refrigerators.
+But now a sweeping energy package promoted as a "down payment" on fighting climate change is falling apart amid a push to limit coolants used in air conditioners and refrigerators.

 The energy legislation would boost efficiency and authorize billions of dollars to develop a wide range of clean energy options to limit greenhouse gas emissions that contribute to global warming.
 The measure also would enhance grid security and support efforts to capture and remove carbon emissions from coal and natural gas plants.

-The measure is widely supported in both parties but stalled this week amid a dispute over a proposed amendment to impose a 15-year phasedown of hydrofluorocarbons, or HFC's, that are used as coolants in refrigerators and air conditioners.
-HFC's are considered a major driver of global warming and are being phased out worldwide.
+The bill is widely supported in both parties but stalled this week amid a dispute over a proposed amendment to impose a 15-year phase down of hydrofluorocarbons, or HFCs, that are used as coolants in refrigerators and air conditioners.
+HFCs are considered a major driver of global warming and are being phased out worldwide.

-Republican Sen. John Kennedy of Louisiana and Democratic Sen. Tom Carper of Delaware pushed for the amendment, which they said would give U.S. companies needed certainty to produce “next-generation” coolants used as an alternative to HFC's.
+Republican Sen. John Kennedy of Louisiana and Democratic Sen. Tom Carper of Delaware pushed for the amendment, which they said would give U.S. companies the certainty needed to produce “next-generation” coolants as an alternative to HFCs.
 Both men represent states that are home to companies that produce the alternative refrigerants.

 The Kennedy-Carper amendment is supported by at least three dozen senators, including 17 Republicans who signed on as co-sponsors.
 But the amendment is opposed by Senate GOP leadership, including Senate Majority Leader Mitch McConnell and Sen. John Barrasso, chairman of the Senate Environment and Public Works Committee.

-A spokesman for Barrasso, R-Wyo., said the measure could add a layer of “new federal rules on a patchwork of current or future state rules” regarding HFC's, adding that consumers and businesses need clear rules and regulatory certainty.
+Barrasso, R-Wyo., said the measure could add a layer of new federal rules on a patchwork of current or future state rules regarding HFCs.
+He wants language in the amendment ensuring that states will not impose stricter requirements than the federal rule.

+Proponents said that states are likely to adhere to the federal standard, as they have done on other environmental issues, and that language preempting state action would set a bad precedent.

 With no agreement on the HFC language, the energy bill was derailed Monday night on a procedural vote, 47-44.
 The vote was well short of the 60 votes needed to proceed to a floor debate.